Boilermaker74/Shop-Till-You-Drop-E-Commerce-Back-End/README.md

-Enter the directory, “db”.
-In the "db" is the root directory, enter the MySQL shell.
+Enter the directory, “db”..

 ![alt-text](./assets/Screenshot(118).png)

-From the MySQL shell, source the schema.sql file which will create the ecommerce database.
+In the "db" directory, enter the MySQL shell From the MySQL shell, source the schema.sql file which will create the ecommerce database.
 Type “exit” to exit the MySQL shell.